Request a 30-minute demo

 Backing up a bit, what the heck is a data diff?!
 In plain terms, a data diff is a comparison between two tables that checks whether every value has changed, stayed the same, been added, or removed.
 It’s just like a git code diff, but for the tables in your data warehouse.
 In Datafold, diff results between a staging and production table look a little like this:

 In this diff, you can see how each column's individual rows may change between your staging and production environments for a given table.
-Using Datafold Cloud or open source data-diff, you can perform quick diffs across your dev and prod environments for your dbt models.
+Using Datafold Cloud, you can perform quick diffs across your dev and prod environments for your dbt models.

 When you diff your data, you know exactly how your data will change with your proposed code changes.
 When you know exactly what type of impacts your code changes will have on production, developers: